 24600.
 Inner City Economic Development. (=SOCI 20129/30129) PQ: At least one prior course in economics, political science, public policy, or sociology.
-This course explores conceptually what the issues are around the economic position of cities in the late twentieth century, and how to think creatively about strategies to generate economic growth that would have positive consequences for low income residents.
+This course explores conceptually what the issues are around the economic position of cities in the late twentieth century, and how to think creatively about strategies to generate economic growth that would have positive consequences for low-income residents.
 We consider Community Development Corporations, empowerment zones, housing projects, and business development plans through credit and technical assistance.
 R. Taub.
-Winter, 2003.
+Autumn.
+Not offered 2003-04; will be offered 2004-05.

 24700.
 The Family and Public Policy. (=HUDV 24700) In this course we investigate changes in family life in the United States in historical and contemporary perspective, with an emphasis on the ways in which policy has been shaped by (and, in turn, affects) family norms and practices.
 Topics include gender roles, work patterns, and welfare policy; reproductive choices, parenting, and child care; and current family politics.
 B. Farrell.
-Winter, 2003.
+Autumn.